wangleon/gamse/docs/manual.foces.rst

 Bias Correction
 ---------------
-`GAMSE` finds images marked with ``Bias`` in the observing log, and combines them with a sigma-clipping method.
+`GAMSE` finds images marked with ``Bias`` in the observing log, and combines them in a mean-stack with additional upper sigma-clipping.
-The result is saved as a FITS image as specified in the configuration file.
+The resulting Master-Bias is saved as a FITS image as specified in the configuration file.

 There are usually some spatial patterns across the bias images.
-`GAMSE` is capble of smoothing this image with a Gaussian core.
+`GAMSE` is capable of smoothing this image with a Gaussian core.

 The behaviors during the bias correction are controlled by the ``reduce.bias`` section in the configuration file.